-Academic Year 19/20 - Version 3.0 November 2019
+Academic Year 20/21 - Version 1.0 June 2020

-This guidance is not exhaustive and is not a substitute for consulting The Education (Student Support) (Wales) Regulations 2017 ("the 2017 Regulations") or The Education (Student Support) (Wales) Regulations 2018 ("the 2018 Regulations"), which are the legal basis of the student support arrangements for the academic year 19/20.
+This guidance is not exhaustive and is not a substitute for consulting The Education (Student Support) (Wales) Regulations 2017 ("the 2017 Regulations") or The Education (Student Support) (Wales) Regulations 2018 ("the 2018 Regulations"), which are the legal basis of the student support arrangements for the academic year 20/21.

 This guidance provides details of eligibility and financial entitlement criteria for the financial support package for part-time (PT) students, including PT dependants grants.
-For information on Disabled Students' Allowances (DSAs) for PT students, please see the 'Disabled Students' Allowances.
+For information on Disabled Students' Allowances (DSAs) for PT students, please see the 'Disabled Students' Allowances' guidance.